 FINISH of TOUR: Wearmouth on the North East Coast of England

 ARRIVAL DAY: At Barrow-in-Furness.
 Your 1st night's accommodation will be in Barrow near the start of this tour.
-There are many places to eat in the town from fish and chip shops to traditional pubs (meals not included).
-Overnight Barrow-in-Furness, Cumbria.
+There are many places to eat in the town from fish and chip shops to traditional pubs.
+Overnight: Barrow-in-Furness, Cumbria.

 DAY ONE: Walney to Kendal.
-Distance approx. 41 miles (66km).
-After breakfast you begin the ride by first calling in at Walney Island for the traditional dipping of your front wheel in the Irish Sea.
-Then the route heads inland along quite country roads with fantastic views of the Lake District, passing Ulverston before returning to the coast at Grange-over-Sands, a good opportunity for lunch.
-Cycling through beautifully green Cumbrian countryside on the edge of England’s best National Park you reach the busy market town of Kendal and your next overnight stop.
-There are lots of shops, restaurants and pubs in Kendal for an evening meal (not included).
-Overnight, Kendal Cumbria.
+Distance approx. 41 miles (66 km).
+After breakfast you will begin the ride by first calling in at Walney Island for the traditional dipping of your rear wheel in the Irish Sea.
+Then the route heads inland along quiet country roads with fantastic views of the Lake District, passing Ulverston before returning to the coast at Grange-over-Sands, a good opportunity for lunch.
+Cycling through beautifully green Cumbrian countryside on the edge of England’s best national park you reach the busy market town of Kendal and your next overnight stop.
+There are lots of shops, restaurants and pubs in Kendal for an evening meal.
+Overnight: Kendal, Cumbria.

 DAY TWO: Kendal to Kirkby Stephen.
-Distance approx. 34 miles (55km).
-Leaving Kendal the route takes you out of the Lake District towards the Howgill Fells along the Lune valley on miner country roads.
-There are some hills to climb today as you pass Tebay to the town of Orton, this would be a good opportunity for lunch or to buy a sandwich.
-Ridding on country roads lined by dry stone walls you will notice a change in the landscape, the rolling hills of the North Pennine Hills an area of outstanding natural beauty.
-Nestled in the upper Eden Vale is Kirkby Stephen a busy market town it will provide your next accommodation and has a good variety of places for an evening meal (not included).
-Overnight, Kirkby Stephen Cumbria.
+Distance approx. 34 miles (55 km).
+Leaving Kendal the route takes you out of the Lake District towards the Howgill Fells along the Lune valley on minor country roads.
+There are some hills to climb today as you pass Tebay to the town of Orton.
+This would be a good opportunity for lunch or to buy a sandwich.
+Riding on country roads lined by dry stone walls you will notice a change in the landscape as you cycle through the rolling hills of the North Pennine Hills (an area of outstanding natural beauty).
+Nestled in the upper Eden Vale is Kirkby Stephen, a busy market town that will provide your next accommodation and has a good variety of places for your evening meal.
+Overnight: Kirkby Stephen, Cumbria.

 DAY THREE: Kirkby Stephen to Barnard Castle.
-Distance approx. 27 miles (43km).
+Distance approx. 27 miles (43 km).
 Today starts with a steady climb back up onto the Pennine Hills, along a moorland road that is quite remote to the highest point of the route at 1732ft.
 Your efforts are rewarded by the breathtaking views back over to the Lakes and would you believe it, there is a pub here!
-The Tan Hill Inn is England’s highest pub, you can enjoy pint and lunch here in the knowledge that it is all downhill from here.
-A 10 mile descent takes you to your destination for today Barnard Castle, famous for its museum and castle.
-There are many shops, restaurants and pubs to ensure an enjoyable night here (meals not included).
-Overnight, Barnard Castle Co Durham.
+The Tan Hill Inn is England’s highest pub, where you can enjoy a pint and lunch knowing that it is all downhill from here.
+A 10 mile descent takes you to your destination for today, Barnard Castle, famous for its museum and castle.
+There are many shops, restaurants and pubs to ensure an enjoyable night here.
+Overnight: Barnard Castle, Co Durham.

 ARRIVING and DEPARTING by EUROLINES or NATIONAL EXPRESS COACH: This is by far the cheapest option for long-distance travel in England, Scotland, and Wales.
 There are very convenient buses from each major airport.
 National Express carries over 16 million passengers to 1000 different places in the UK every year, and thousands more from destinations across Europe and Ireland.
 You can purchase an e-Ticket where you print your travel ticket online in a matter of minutes OR you can obtain an m-Ticket and have your travel ticket sent to your mobile phone - no paper ticket required.
 You then present this to the driver on arrival.